nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Note:** These instructions only provide a starting point for testers to work on;
-testers are expected to do more *exploratory* testing.
+**:information_source: Note:** These instructions only provide a starting point for testers to work on testers are expected to do more *exploratory* testing.
 </div>